s7612f/research/README.md

-# RunPod Ollama Dolphin Mixtral Setup
+# Ollama Dolphin Mixtral Setup

-This repository helps you deploy the **Dolphin Mixtral 8×7B** model on a RunPod GPU using [Ollama](https://ollama.ai).
-It installs prerequisites, downloads the model, and prepares a Python environment for deeper research tasks.
+This repository helps you deploy the **Dolphin Mixtral 8×7B** model with [Ollama](https://ollama.ai) on macOS or Linux (including RunPod).
+The setup script checks prerequisites, installs Ollama, downloads the model, and prepares a Python environment for deeper research tasks or normal chatbot use.

 ## Quick Start

-1. **Clone on RunPod**
+1. **Clone the repo**
    ```bash
    git clone <your-repo-url> && cd research
    ```